ngeor/blog/cv/index.md

 Worked with the webshop team in the Salesforce Commerce Cloud (formerly known as Demandware) implementation of the storefront.
 Introduced unit testing in all storefront teams.
-Worked on improving the continuous delivery pipeline.
+Worked on improving the continuous integration pipeline.

 Later joined the newly formed platform team, with the purpose of enabling other teams to deliver.
 Implemented new continuous integration pipelines and related